-I have elements of that behavior, I have a lot of the "itch that can't be scratched"... wanting to be seen as important, wanting to be seen, heard... and, in my experience, be widely hated for it.
+I have elements of that behavior, I have a lot of the “itch that can’t be scratched”… wanting to be seen as important, wanting to be seen, wanting to be heard… and, in my experience, I am widely hated for it.

 I can manage it from time to time, but not always.
 The needy child.
 Hijacking your life at the most inopportune moments.